Sleep Apnea 101

 CPAP/BiPAP/APAP are ventilators used to treat sleep apnea.
 Downsides of using these machines include bulkiness, discomfort due to masks and headgear, and noise from the motor.
 Oral appliance therapy, or OAT, is an alternative that solves the problems of a ventilator like a CPAP, BiPAP, or APAP machine.

 What Are the Risk Factors of Sleep Apnea?

 Sleep apnea is a sleep disorder characterized by periodic cessation of breathing.
 Risk factors for sleep apnea include obesity, nasal congestion, narrower airway, thicker neck circumference, medical conditions (e.g. high blood pressure, type 2 diabetes, heart failure), family history, smoking and alcohol consumptio.

 Approximately 15 million Americans suffer from sleep apnea, with 50% of those with obstructive sleep apnea being also obese.
 There are three types of sleep apnea, including Obstructive Sleep Apnea (caused by airway obstruction), Central Sleep Apnea (caused by brain not sending proper signals to muscles controlling breathing), and Complex Sleep Apnea (a combination of both).

 How Is Sleep Apnea Treated?

-Treatments for sleep apnea include custom oral appliances (COA) and ventilators such as CPAP, BiPAP, and APAP machines.
-COA is similar to a retainer that repositions the jaw to prevent airway obstruction.
-COA is a better option than CPAP due to its quiet, compact and comfortable design compared to the noisy, bulky and uncomfortable CPAP machine.
+Treatments for sleep apnea include oral appliance therapy (OAT) and ventilators such as CPAP, BiPAP, and APAP machines.
+OAT is similar to a retainer that repositions the jaw to prevent airway obstruction.
+OAT is a better option than CPAP due to its quiet, compact and comfortable design compared to the noisy, bulky and uncomfortable CPAP machine.